Ministry With Eyes Wide Open: The Varied Lenses of Community Research

 Ministry with Eyes Wide Open: The Varied Lenses of Community Research

-By Rudy Mitchell, Senior Researcher
+by Rudy Mitchell, Senior Researcher

 Are you seeing all that can be observed about your community?